History of wine

 58 B.C.

-Helvetia becomes Roman and grapevines appear in what is present-day Switzerland.
+Helvetia becomes Roman and vines are introduced to what is now Switzerland.

 Switzerland.
 Naturally.